Sir András Schiff

-SIR ANDRÁS SCHIFF is world-renowned and critically acclaimed as a pianist, conductor, pedagogue, and lecturer.
-Born in Budapest, Hungary, in 1953, he started piano lessons at age five with Elisabeth Vadász.
-He continued his musical studies at the Ferenc Liszt Academy with Professor Pál Kadosa, György Kurtág, and Ferenc Rados, and in London with George Malcolm.
+Sir András Schiff was born in Budapest, Hungary in 1953 and started piano lessons at the age of five with Elisabeth Vadász.
+Subsequently he continued his studies at the Franz Liszt Academy with Professor Pál Kadosa, György Kurtág, and Ferenc Rados, and later in London with George Malcolm.

-Orchestral engagements find Sir András Schiff performing mainly as both conductor and soloist.
-In 1999 he created his own chamber orchestra, the Cappella Andrea Barca, which consists of international soloists, chamber musicians, and friends.
-He also works every year with the Chamber Orchestra of Europe.
+Sir András has worked with most major international orchestras and conductors, but in recent years has performed mainly as a conductor and soloist.
+In 1999, he created his own chamber orchestra, the Cappella Andrea Barca, which consists of international soloists, chamber musicians, and friends.
+In addition to international tours with this orchestra, he works with the Chamber Orchestra of Europe.

-Since childhood he has enjoyed playing chamber music, and from 1989 until 1998 was Artistic Director of the internationally praised “Musiktage Mondsee” chamber music festival near Salzburg.
+Since childhood he has enjoyed playing chamber music and from 1989 to 1998 was Artistic Director of the highly praised “Musiktage Mondsee” chamber music festival near Salzburg.
 In 1995, together with Heinz Holliger, he founded the “Ittinger Pfingstkonzerte” in Kartause Ittingen, Switzerland.
-In 1998 he started a similar series, entitled “Homage to Palladio” at the Teatro Olimpico in Vicenza.
-From 2004 to 2007 he was Artist in Residence of the Kunstfest Weimar.
-In the 2007/08 season, he was Pianist in Residence of the Berlin Philharmonic.
+In 1998, Sir András started a similar series, entitled “Homage to Palladio” at the Teatro Olimpico in Vicenza.
+He has been Pianist in Residence of the Berlin Philharmonic, a Perspectives Artist at Carnegie Hall, and Pianist in Residence of the Kunstfest Weimar.

-In the spring of 2011 Sir András Schiff attracted attention because of his opposition to the alarming political developments in Hungary, and in view of the ensuing attacks on him from some Hungarian Nationalists decided not to perform again in his home country.
+In the spring of 2011, Sir András attracted attention because of his opposition to the alarming political development in Hungary and in view of the ensuing attacks on him from some Hungarian nationalists, he decided not to perform again in his home country.